chef-boneyard/chef-web-docs-2016/steps/step_chef_resource_deploy_embedded_recipes_for_callbacks.rst

 ..
 This is an included how-to.

+Using resources from within your callbacks as blocks or within callback files distributed with your application's source code.
 To use embedded recipes for callbacks:
-Using resources from within your callbacks as blocks or within callback files distributed with your application's source code

 .. code-block:: ruby